mrtea99/Signal-Box/README.md

 ## Styleguide

-With the server running go to /styleguide/ to see the static version.
+With the server running go to [/styleguide](http://localhost:3000/styleguide/) to see the static version.

 ### `npm styleguide`

 Runs the styleguide for live updating.
+Open [http://localhost:6060/](http://localhost:6060/) to view.

 ### `npm styleguide:build`